AdaCore/Certyflie/README.md

  |  + FreeRTOS  | Source FreeRTOS folder.
 Cleaned up from the useless files
  |  + STM32...  | Library folders of the ST STM32 peripheral libs
  |  + CMSIS     | Core abstraction layer

+** SPARK code **
+ + ada_spark       | Contains the parts that have been reimplemented in SPARK
+ |  . cf_spark.gpr | The .gpr project file used to build the firmware part written in SPARK
+ |  + config       | Configuration files
+ |  + drivers      | SPARK interface for the C drivers
+ |  + hal          | SPARK interface for the HAL
+ |  + lib          | SPARK interface for external libs (e.g: FreeRTOS)
+ |  + modules      | Contains the rewritten modules in SPARK (e.g: Stabilization system)
+ |  + types        | Contains type definitions that is common to the whole SPARK code
+ |  + utils        | Contains utility packages used by the modules rewritten in SPARK
 ```
 ####Make targets
 ```